rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 ### Adopt a DR strategy while reducing operational overhead

 Effectively managing a backup and restore strategy can be burdensome, requiring manual input and additional toil for engineers.
-Through the use of automation, serverless architecture, and proactive monitoring, organizations can reduce operational overhead and focus on unlocking trapped value.
+By using automation, serverless architecture, and proactive monitoring, organizations can reduce operational overhead and focus on unlocking trapped value.